WOLCOTT/WOOLCOTT/WALCOTT

 HOW TO PARTICIPATE IN THE PROJECT:

 We invite any male Wolcott, Woolcott, Walcott, Walcutt, Woollacott, Willcutt, Wilcott, etc. to participate in our DNA project.
-We especially encourage Woolcotts and Walcots who have other descent than Henry and John Wolcott of Somerset to help us expand our knowledge of those families.
+We especially encourage Woolcotts and Walcots who have other descent than from Henry and John Wolcott of Somerset to help us expand our knowledge of those families.
 Charles Wolcott of Houston TX, who has handled the technical part of the project has recently decided to retire for health reasons, and has selected Charlie Wolcott of London, England to supervise that part of the project.
 His email address is charles.wolcott@mac.com.
 If you are interested in participating in this test, please let Charlie know.

 DNA evidence is supported by available historical records.
 DNA can tell that two individuals are genetically related, but not specifically how they are related.
 Historical records can often show the exact relationship, supported by the DNA evidence.
 John B. Wolcott of Corvallis OR, supervises that aspect of the project.
 If you give him your Wolcott/Walcott/Wilcott line of descent as far back as you know it, he will be happy to assist you in connecting your genealogical line with known Wolcott/Walcott/etc. family data.
 For this assistance please contact him at johnwolcott@mail.com.
 If you participate in the Wolcott project, Charlie and John will receive the results of your test to compare with other participants' results.
 Your information will be used only for that purpose.
 If you wish more anonymity, we suggest you sign up for the DNA test using your Wolcott grandfather's name.